maban/ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed+sort%3Aupdated-desc)

-I get a lot of questions by email.
-This way anyone can read the answer!

-Anything means *anything*.
-Personal questions.
-Money.
-Work.
-Life.
-Code.
-Whatever.

--
+I'm a front-end developer working at [Snyk](https://snyk.io/) in London.
+Before that, I was freelance for 8 years, and before that, I worked at a juice bar at the weekends and [dressed up as a strawberry](https://www.youtube.com/watch?v=Ok6607aTBB4).

+I get quite a few emails every week asking questions that I thought might be useful to others if I answered here.

 ### Guidelines

-- Ensure your question hasn't already been answered.
+- Check your question hasn't already been answered.
 - Use a succinct title and description.
-- Bugs & feature requests should be opened on the relevant issue tracker.
-- Support questions are better asked on Stack Overflow.
-- Be civil and polite.
+- Be nice.

 ### Links